felipecrs/dev-ubuntu/README.md

-# bionic-4dev
+# ubuntu1804-4dev
-An Ubuntu 18.04 Bionic Vagrant box with development applications and desktop enabled.
-It is based on [ubuntu/bionic64](https://app.vagrantup.com/ubuntu/boxes/bionic64).
+An Ubuntu 18.04 64-bit Vagrant box with development applications and desktop enabled.
+It is based on the official base box [ubuntu/bionic64](https://app.vagrantup.com/ubuntu/boxes/bionic64).

 ## Requisites